Boris8800/Proyecto/DOCKER_PERMISSION_FIX.md

 ## Overview

-Both `install-taxi-system.sh` and `taxi-install.sh` have been enhanced with automatic Docker permission detection and interactive error recovery to handle the common issue:
+The `taxi-complete-install.sh` script includes automatic Docker permission detection and interactive error recovery to handle the common issue:

 ```
 error: permission denied while trying to connect to the Docker daemon socket